dhuw/jlhporfolio/README.md

 # JLH Video Portfolio Page

-Portfolio site for JLH Videography so they can have a simpe and proffesional way to show potential or returnong clients their skillset.
+Portfolio site for JLH Videography so they can have a simple and profesional way to show potential or returnong clients their skillset.